thorlarholm/Backbone.localStorage/README.md

 # Backbone localStorage Adapter v1.0

 Quite simply a localStorage adapter for Backbone.
-It's a drop-in replacement for Backbone.Sync() to handle saving to a localStorage database.
+It's a drop-in enhancement of Backbone.Sync() to handle saving to a localStorage database.

 ## Usage